Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 Matchup vs. New England

-- Allen averaged 188.9 passing yards per game in eight matchups against the Patriots, 54.6 yards fewer than his over/under for Saturday.
+- In eight matchups against the Patriots, Allen averaged 188.9 passing yards per game, 49.6 yards fewer than his over/under for Saturday.

-- Allen threw a touchdown pass five times and multiple TDS three times over three of those games against the Patriots.
+- Allen threw a touchdown pass five times and multiple TDs in three of those games against the Patriots.

-- The 202.2 yards per game the Patriots are conceding through the air makes them the NFL's second-ranked pass defense.
+- The Patriots have the NFL's second-ranked pass defense this season, giving up 202.2 yards per game through the air.

-- The Patriots have given up 21 passing TDs this season (1.2 per game), ranking them fourth among NFL defenses.
+- At 1.2 passing TDs allowed per game, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Jets, Allen completed 53.3 percent of his passes for 239 yards, while throwing two touchdowns.
+- In last week's matchup with the Jets, Allen completed 53.3 percent of his pass attempts for 239 yards, while tossing two touchdowns.

-- He also carried the ball five times for 63 yards, averaging 12.6 yards per carry on the ground.
+- He tacked on five carries for 63 yards, averaging 12.6 yards per attempt .

-- He has tacked on 208 rushing yards on 32 carries with two touchdowns, averaging 69.3 yards per game.
+- He also has 208 rushing yards on 32 carries (with two touchdowns), averaging 69.3 yards per game.

 Allen's Buffalo Teammates